ctrostel90/mkdocs-br-theme-old/docs/index.md

 ??? dropdown-ct "Optional Title"
     Make sure to use include the dropdown-ct class name.

 !!! notice tips "Known Issues"
-    Lists do not currently work.
+    - Lists do not currently work.
+    - codeblocks
+    - Probably other things as well..